danielbodnar/awesome-stars/BY-LANG.md

 - [kuafuai/DevOpsGPT](https://github.com/kuafuai/DevOpsGPT) - Multi agent system for AI-driven software development.
 Combine LLM with DevOps tools to convert natural language requirements into working software.
 Supports any development language and extends the e
 - [StevenWingett/LifeSciencesTrainingDatasets](https://github.com/StevenWingett/LifeSciencesTrainingDatasets) - A collection of datasets and accompanying scripts for learning how to analyse data
 - [FelixKrueger/Bismark](https://github.com/FelixKrueger/Bismark) - A tool to map bisulfite converted sequence reads and determine cytosine methylation states
+- [omnivore-app/omnivore](https://github.com/omnivore-app/omnivore) - Omnivore is a complete, open source read-it-later solution for people who like reading.
 - [tailwindlabs/tailwindcss-forms](https://github.com/tailwindlabs/tailwindcss-forms) - A plugin that provides a basic reset for form styles that makes form elements easy to override with utilities.
 - [KrauseFx/InAppBrowser.com](https://github.com/KrauseFx/InAppBrowser.com) - Showcasing what in-app browsers do under the hood
 - [themesberg/tailwind-dashboard-windster](https://github.com/themesberg/tailwind-dashboard-windster) - Free and open-source admin dashboard interface built on top of Tailwind CSS and Flowbite